j19sch/j19sch.github.io/posts/2024/20240504-the-difference-between-a-test-case-and-a-requirement-is-the-moment-of-discovery-part-one.md

 As we'll see in the next part of this post, this distinction will be relevant for improving how we do testing bases on this idea that the difference between a test case and a requirement is in the moment of discovery.

+I do realize that I'm assuming here that translating a requirement to a test case is trivial.
+From my own experience I can say: that's not true.
+Sometimes it's far from trivial.
+And arguably there are some requirements that are so difficult to translate into test cases, that for all practical purposes they are un-translatable.
+So in that sense the distinction I'm making here is more of a theoretical nature than a practical one: between test cases that are translations of requirements, even if in practice you wouldn't perform this translation, and test cases that are not translations of requirements.
+The latter are test ideas, where we're not sure what will happen and/or how we will evaluate what will happen.

 <!-- If the difference between a test case and a requirement is in the moment of discovery, it's the test ideas that are most important.
 Or are they?
 Is this for the next part and the importance of ET? -->